joshbrew/graphscript/docs/services/http/http.node.md

 If a node's .get/.template returns a file path it will see if it can load the file on the server, just a nice way for dynamic file routing.

 From here we can apply websocket, sse, and other services to build efficient web servers.
+See `examples/httpserver` for a quick implementation